markolofsen/pixel_streaming_sb/README.md

 # PixelStreaming for ReactJS

-Library for launching the player for Pixel Streaming (Unreal Engine v.5)
+ReactJS Pixel Streaming library — helps integrate Unreal Engine v.5 in the browser.
+Allows you to send commands and get callbacks from the stream server with launched Unreal Engine.

 Connects to running [STUN and TURN Servers](https://docs.unrealengine.com/4.27/en-US/SharingAndReleasing/PixelStreaming/Hosting/).